biocore/American-Gut/ipynb/diversity-analysis/1-Summary-Table.md

 The goal of this notebook is to provide demographic summaries for participants in the American Gut and associated projects.
 We look at metadata, and summarize the available information.

-The information generated here will be used for tables 1 of the American Gut paper.
+The information generated here will be used for table 1 of the American Gut paper.

 We'll start by importing the necessary libraries.